tomasdanjo/The-Tribune/README.md

 7.)
 Subscribe to newsletter
 - Users must be able to subscribe to a newsletter to instant receive updates and notifications on the latest stories and content posted on the portal.

+8.)
+Notification
+- Allows Editor/ Writer to be notified

 # Built-With

 - ![Python Badge](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=FFD43B)